christophsax/seasonal/README.md

     arima { model = (0 1 1) }
     estimate { }

-translates to R the following way:
+translates to R in the following way:

     seas(AirPassengers,
          x11 = list(),
          arima.model = "(0 1 1)"
     )

 `seas` fully takes care of the series argument As `seas` uses the SEATS procedure by default, the use of X11 has to be specified manually.
-When the X11 spec is added as an input, the mutually exlusive and default `seats` spec is automatically removed.
-With `arima.model`, an addtional Spec/Argument entry is added to the input file to X-13ARIMA-SEATS.
-As the Spec cannot be used with the default automdl spec, the latter is removed.
+When the X11 spec is added as the input (as above), the mutually exlusive and default `seats` spec is automatically removed.
+With `arima.model`, an addtional `spec.argument` entry is added to the input file to X-13ARIMA-SEATS.
+As the spec cannot be used with the default automdl spec, the latter is removed.
 A growing list of examples can be found in the [wiki][examples].

+### Priority rules

+There are several mutually exclusive specs in R. If more than one mutually exclusive specs are included, X-13ARIMA-SEATS would lead to an error.
+In contrast, `seas` follows a set of priority rules, where a lower priority is overwritten by a higher priority.
+Usually, the default has the lowest priority, and it is overwritten when one or several of the following `spec` inputs are provided:

+Model selection
+  1. `arima`
+  2. `pickmdl`
+  3. `automdl` (default)

+Adjustment procedure
+  1. `x11`
+  2. `seats` (default)

+Regression procedure
+  1. `x11regression`
+  2. `regression` (default)

 ### Graphs, Output